wp-plugins/wp-client-client-portals-file-upload-invoices-billing/readme.txt

 Due to a major redesign & architecture change, this Lite version is no longer supported or updated

 == Screenshots ==

-1. Due to a major redesign & architecture change, this Lite version is no longer supported or updated

 == Changelog ==
 = Version 1.0.5 =